ABaboshin/IoTrains/README.md

  - as well [frontend](./webui/client/) in react,
  - [json schema](./jsonschema/) describes a mqtt based protocol.

+# License
+The source code and schematic are licensed under MIT license.

+The train's STL files are licensed under CC BY-NC-SA 4.0.

 # Notes
  - Connect an audio amplifier to an i2s capable pin i.e. DAC_1.